bryson-palmer/bryson-palmer.github.io/README.md

 * I will spend some more time running `lighthouse` in google dev tools to identify any performance and accessibility issues.
 * I would also like to explore using a `skeleton` component from MUI with a shimmer effect on app load. </br>
 These fixes would all add to a better user experience and meet modern user expectations. </br>
-* During the course of this project I became aware of the `Three.js` 3D library and I look forward to exploring depth and perspective more. </br>I can see some powerful web user experience using this library.
+* During the course of this project I became aware of the `Three.js` 3D library and I look forward to exploring depth and perspective more in web development.
+I can see some powerful web user experience using this library.
 * I also have ambitions to create a project using the `frosted glass` effect and `neumorphism` design. </br>
 All are different looks but have very useful and beautiful applications in modern web development.